UpliftGames/rojo/README.md

 This is a fork of Rojo with changes specific to the workflow at Uplift Games.

+Changes from upstream Rojo:
+* TOML support
+* Ability to define the type of a file using glob patterns
+* Font property support
+* Model Scale property support

+<details><summary>Release Instructions</summary>

 New Uplift Games-specific releases should:
 * Be created on the `uplift-games-fork-releases` branch (this is like our `main`)
 * Be tagged with an appropriate semver **plus** a pre-release tag in the following format:\